you-zhou/notes/dev.md

 			raise ValueError('Invalid count:{}'.format(number))
 		return number
 ```
 The ._check method is considered private, only the instance should access it inside the class.
 In the class, the .load and .unload methods call the private method.
-If wanted,you could call it from outside the class.
-But you shouldn’t, as anything with an underscore
-should be considered an implementation detail that might not exist in future versions of the
+If wanted, you could call it from outside the class.
+But you shouldn’t, as anything with an underscore should be ==considered an implementation detail== that might not exist in future versions of the class.
-class.

 ## Reading & Writing Files
 [ref: docs.python.org](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files)